yalimohammadi/yalimohammadi.github.io/_pages/research.md

 **The impact of COVID-19 mitigation and testing on reopening a U.S. school district** *with Ramesh Johari, David Scheinker, Kevin Schulman, and Kristan Staudenmayer*\
-submitted to the New England Journal of Medicine.

 **Relative-Risk and the Assessment of School Safety in the COVID-19 Pandemic** *with Kirankumar Shiragur, Ramesh Johari, David Scheinker, Kevin Schulman, and Kristan Staudenmayer*\